appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

         value_renderer_class = MessageItemValue
         frame_renderer_class = MessageItemFrameLink

-Test item frame and link
+Test Item Frame and Link
 ------------------------
 Since we will change the link url later on, all we tests for now is if it renders.
 Lets write the test in our ``test_message_list_view.py`` file. ::